lukearp/AzureFunctions/AzureASGManagement/ReadMe.md

 1. This initial release only supports adding one ASG to one IPConfiguration on a Network Interface.
 I plan on adding the ability to assign multiple ASGs to Multiple IPConfigurations on a single Network Interface.

-2. This is only monitoring Network Interfaces.
-Later, I may add support for monitoring the Creation of VMs.
-This would allow this method to be used in situations where only the VM Object is being tagged and not all child objects of the VM.
-If deployed through the Azure Portal, tagging child items is the default.
+2. This can monitor either NetworkInterfaces or VirtualMachines objects.
+It can't do both at the same time.
+I may add that in the future.
+If you choose to monitor VMs, it will elminate the need to have the Network Interface Tagged, only the VM Object.